TianpeiLuke/CodeLib/src/searching/README.md

 2. __Backtracking__

-   Implemented with a stack of node-path and a hash table of visited nodes.
+   Commonly implemented in __recursive version__.
+In this code, implemented with a __stack__ of node-path and a __hash table__ of visited nodes.
 Backtracking implements a DFS-style traverse across the entire space.

-   1. Sudoku
+Also used in enumeration of all possible combination of components.

+   Advantages for __recursive__ mode is that it is easy to code.
+The __disadvantages__ is that _repeated function calls_ waste time.
+Also for some applications, the DFS-based backtracking would go __too deep__ so that the system stack is __overflow__.

+   The advantage of __stack-implemented__ version is that it saves time in function calls and also it can be modified to avoid repeated computing the same subproblem.

-   2. All paths in a graph
+   1. All paths in a graph

-   3. All subsets
+   2. All subsets

+   3. Sudoku

 3. __Augmented BST and kth-order Statistics__